 Anything that claims to relieve stress through scent is an aromatherapy product—so this is really a question of whether or not aromatherapy works.
 Aromatherapy is a holistic healing method that uses essential oils from flowers, herbs, and trees and involves inhaling or applying diluted oils to the skin.
-It’s been used for everything from NCCIH “Aromatherapy” View Source .
+It’s been used for everything from insomnia to pain, anxiety, and stress NCCIH “Aromatherapy” View Source .
 But whether it’s actually helpful for those conditions hasn’t been established yet, because there aren’t enough quality studies on the topic.
 (Also, some people ingest essential oils.
+It’s not a good idea.
 Poison Control Center “Essential Oils: Poisonous when Misused” View Source )

 It gets more complicated: Though all stress relief lotions are almost certainly inspired by aromatherapy, not all of them contain essential oil.
-“Fragrance” can come from FDA “Fragrances in Cosmetics” View Source , according to the FDA.
+“Fragrance” can come from any combination of natural and synthetic sources FDA “Fragrances in Cosmetics” View Source , according to the FDA.
 So if a company says it sells lavender lotion, but lavender isn’t in the ingredients, it’s possible that the “fragrance” isn’t from a lavender plant but rather a lavender-scented synthetic compound.

 Most of the studies conducted on the benefits of aromatherapy use essential oils or other extracts from plants—so it’s even further debatable whether something that smells like lavender but contains no actual lavender extracts will be useful.
 That said: If something smells nice to you, will it make your stress worse?
 Probably not.
 But to have the best chance of reduced stress, go for the real stuff.